henrikrank/tpl-2022/README.md

 ## You're in the right place!
 Find the homework and lecture notes from the subfolders:
-> Example: If you're looking for homework for lesson 1, find and open the code in the lesson-1 subfolder.
+> Example: If you're looking for homework for lesson 1, find and open the **README.md** in the lesson-1/homework subfolder.

 # Extra: Don't stop here!
 ## Practise everywhere on the go